POVI

 Tiring and Worth it

 We came out of the competition feeling like we built something that we are proud of.
-Despite living and breathing design for 3 days straight, the final result was worth.
 The process not only taught me so much technical skills, from RAPIDLY iterating on mobile to working with various tools, but also the importance of collaboration and dedication in teamwork.
 Beyond grateful again for Sean and Enoch.
 Glad we pulled this off together :)

 FUN SIDENOTE

 After submitting the project, I spent some time playing around in unity and experimenting with how this product could actually feel, if it did become a real product.
-I wanted to experience in first person how this product may feel like for users, which is something we didn't get to do during the buildathon.
+I wanted to experience in first person how this product may feel like for users.

 Thanks for reading!